Life as a film extra in Italy: From a cardinal to a Carabinieri, my new part-time gig is not all “ACTION!”

 Never have I thought about an Oscar or Emmy, of dating starlets, of getting standing ovations from a packed theater.
 I didn’t even want to work in the film or TV industry.
 I wanted to watch movies and TV, not work in them.
 Give me popcorn, not parts.

 So here I am, at 63 years old, after 45 years as a journalist, reinventing myself.
-Here in Rome I have found a new part-time gig, one that’s given me a new outlook on myself, not to mention some decent wine money.
+Here in Rome I have found a new part-time gig, one that’s given me a new outlook on myself.

 I’m a film extra.

 Keep in mind this is not acting.
 Calling me an actor is like calling Sherwin-Williams painters.
 I am part of that background of humanity you see in every film and show.
 I am human furniture.